How We Teach & Support

 Learning Diversity

-At St Thomas the Apostle Primary School we believe that all students can learn and that all students can experience success.
+At St Thomas the Apostle Primary School, we believe that all students can learn and that all students can experience success.
 We embrace differences and diversity.
-Our curriculum is differentiated to cater for individual needs and abilities of all students.
+Our curriculum is differentiated to cater for the individual needs and abilities of all students.
 We are committed to teaching students at their point of need, using assessment data, research and evidence to ensure progress and growth in learning areas.

-As a school we differentiate learning pathways for students, providing Personalised Plans for students who require additional support; academically, physically, socially and/or emotionally.
+As a school we differentiate learning for students, providing Personalised Learning Plans for students who require additional support; academically, physically, socially and/or emotionally.
 We ensure that students are provided with equitable access and opportunity.

 We do this by:

-- developing, implementing and monitoring Personalised Learning Plans for students
+• developing, implementing and monitoring Personalised Learning Plans for students

 “‘Learning diversity’ refers to the infinite variety of life experiences and attributes a child brings to their formal learning at school.
 All students with diverse learning needs have a right to access a full and engaging education on the same basis as their peers.
 Catholic schools seek to empower learners by celebrating difference and providing educational opportunities aimed at eliminating discrimination and focused on growth and progress for all.”